PersiaML/tutorials/src/customization/index.md

 _more advanced features: [non_id_type_feature processing](../data-processing/index.md##nonid-type-feature-and-label)_
 ### Add Label

-Adding a label is as same as the `NonIDTypeFeature`.
-You can add different datatype label data such as `bool`, `float32`, etc.
+Adding a label is the same as the `NonIDTypeFeature`.
+You can add label data with different datatypes such as `bool`, `float32`, etc.

 ```python
 import numpy as np